platisd/smartcar_shield/README.md

 hide implementation details or low level hardware operations.
 The library, handles the various components (i.e. the vehicle and the various sensors) as objects, therefore enabling trivial control over the car's functions.
-The various operations exposed by the API, are thoroughly explained in [wiki/API-documentation](../../wiki/API-documentation).
+The various operations exposed by the API, are thoroughly explained in [API Documentation](https://platisd.github.io/smartcar_shield/).
 You can find examples on how to use the library, in [/examples](/examples).

 The library is versatile and is independent from the shield or specific hardware.